shovon58/ethicalux-security/EthicalUX.md

 [Architecture is politics: The power and the perils of systems design](https://docs.google.com/presentation/d/180dMBG26xMYB9gfIotoUyCBQfO3XfmHiJGQjvn58GwY/edit?pref=2&pli=1#slide=id.gf03c9bb35_0_143)

 Note:
-This is true of all created things, not just architecture.
  In his insightful talk Architecture is Politics, UX Libs II alum Andreas Orphanides notes that nearly all created and designed things are systems, and systems are just models of reality.
 When we create any model of reality, we embed within that model all of our values and biases, whether we want to or not.
 So whether we set out like Palladius to encode our values literally on the pediments of our buildings, or we're just making software or services for library patrons on deadline, we're building systems that reflect our values, that inherently have opinions about what is right nd what is wrong.

 -----